nomascus/Paleoproteomics/README.md

 ## 3) SRpar_autogen.pl

+>	Generates SRpar files as above.
+HOWEVER, you need to tell it whether you are doing an INIT or VAL run.
+For example perl SRpar_autogen.pl INIT template  metadata

+## 4)  MQpar_VAL_autogen.pl
->	Can break if there if both peptide and protein fasta tables not output from prior runs.
+>	Same basic idea as  MQpar_INIT_autogen.pl, but includes the newly generated fasta files from the init runs.
+This can break if there if both peptide and protein fasta tables not output from prior runs.
 This script is a bit more experimental.

 ## Other scripts